mirko3000/MMM-max/README.md

 ## Installation

 1. Navigate into your MagicMirror's modules folder and execute git clone https://github.com/mirko3000/MMM-max.git.
 A new folder will appear navigate into it.
+2. Execute git submodule init
+3. Execute git submodule update
-2. Execute npm install to install the node dependencies.
+4. Navigate into the subfolder 'maxcube' and execute npm install to install the node dependencies.

 ## Using the module